-As one of the major epigenetic processes, it is widely accepted that there is a underlying relationship between DNA methylation, chromatin structure & human malignancies.
-Because of the significance of DNA methylation as biomarkers in cancer molecular diagnostics, aging, atherosclerosis and other diseases, currently there are several analytic method which have been developed, such as chemical assay or biochips.
-Now with the development of mass spectrometry, LC-MS/MS can work as an sensitive and reliable analytic method to globally profile methylation with high throughput, ultra-sensitivity and high confidence.
+As one of the major epigenetic processes, it is widely accepted that there is an underlying relationship between DNA methylation, chromatin structure & human malignancies.
+Because of the significance of DNA methylation as biomarkers in cancer molecular diagnostics, aging, atherosclerosis and other diseases, currently several analytic have been developed likely chemical assay or biochips.
+Now with the development of mass spectrometry, LC-MS/MS can work as a sensitive and reliable analytic method to globally profile methylation with high throughput, ultra-sensitivity and high confidence.
 Oligonucleotides containing unusual modifications can therefore be verified by mass spectrometery rapidly.
 And the typical work-flow for LC-MS based analysis would be as follow:

 Creative Proteomics have developed valid SOPs of DNA isolation and digestion, HPLC separation, and analysis with tandem mass spectrometry, based on the reliable protocols from reputable journals.
 Operating the advanced and integrated facilities, our bioanalytical staff can generate robust analytic results for your project.